ledoyen/aash/scoped-context/README.md

 firstLevel.getParent().get().get("key"); // evaluates to "value"
 ```

-However in certain cases, global scopes needs to be shield from this kind of navigation (environmental scope for example).
+However in certain cases, global scopes needs to be shielded from this kind of navigation (environmental scope for example).

 ```java
 ScopedContext root = ScopedContext.create().put("key", "value");